Recycling Damaged, Expired and Unwanted Car Seats

 Schools and Community Recycling Education Programme

-Hurunui Council provide a free recycling and waste minimisation education programme for schools and pre-schools in the district.
+The council provides a free recycling and waste minimisation education programme for schools, pre-schools and community groups in Hurunui.

 For further details on the education programme, see the 'Schools and Community Groups Recycling and Waste Minimisation' page.

 Love Food Hate Waste NZ

 New Zealand families waste about $560 each year on food.
 New Zealand wide, this adds up to a staggering $872 million and equates to 122,000 tonnes of edible food going to landfill.

 The council is participating in the national Love Food Hate Waste NZ campaign, which aims to turn this around, by inspiring and enabling people to waste less food.